haifengliu/azrefresh/mooncake/virtual-machines-linux-nodejs-running-cassandra.md

 </table>

-###Step 3: Map °∞Local°± network to the respective VNETs###
+###Step 3: Map ‚ÄúLocal‚Äù network to the respective VNETs###
-From the service management portal, select each vnet, click °∞Configure°±, check °∞Connect to the local network°±, and select the Local Networks per the following details:
+From the service management portal, select each vnet, click ‚ÄúConfigure‚Äù, check ‚ÄúConnect to the local network‚Äù, and select the Local Networks per the following details:

 <table>
 <tr><th>Virtual Network </th><th>Local Network</th></tr>